College Street, Dublin

 College Street in Dublin follows the curve of Trinity College.
 It runs from College Green in the west to Pearse Street in the east.
 It lies in the "Mansion House A" Electoral Division of Dublin.
 It was described by the prolific engraver Mary Milner as "one of the most spacious of the noble thoroughfares of the Irish metropolis."

 History

 A late 1990s archeological excavation discovered evidence that archaeological remains, some ecclesiastical, might be found with further exploration.
-The work determined that land, lying on a buried gravel bank, had been reclaimed in the 17th century when the River Steine, that previously flowed through Fleet Street towards Westmoreland Street, had affected the street and was flooded by the River Liffey before being piped underground.
+The work determined that land, lying on a buried gravel bank, had been reclaimed in the 17th century when the River Steine, which previously flowed through Fleet Street towards Westmoreland Street, had affected the street and was flooded by the River Liffey before being piped underground.